aedificatorum/next-starters/tailwind/README.md

 ### Tailwind CSS

-A basic install of [Tailwind CSS] with Purge CSS configured to run for production builds (helping you keep your [file size under control]).
+[Tailwind CSS] with Purge CSS configured to run for production builds (helping you keep your [file size under control]).

 The stylesheet is imported globally and can be found in `styles\style.css`, and by default contains: